fate-ubw/RAGLAB/readme.md

 ~~~
 @inproceedings{zhang-etal-2024-raglab,
     title = "{RAGLAB}: A Modular and Research-Oriented Unified Framework for Retrieval-Augmented Generation",
     author = "Zhang, Xuanwang and
       Song, Yunze and
       Wang, Yidong and
       Tang, Shuyun and
       Li, Xinfeng and
       Zeng, Zhengran and
       Wu, Zhen and
       Ye, Wei and
       Xu, Wenyuan and
       Zhang, Yue and
-      others",
+      Dai, Xinyu and
+      Zhang, Shikun and
+      Wen, Qingsong",
     booktitle = "Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing: System Demonstrations",
     month = dec,
     year = "2024",